AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 transformations and representations can be interpreted as

-corresponding deformations (bending, stretching , gluing) of two
+corresponding deformations (bending, stretching, gluing) of

 The properties of space can be